abbmatlan/Bachelor-thesis/README.md

 * `Degree_of_purification.xlsx`
 * `Reningsgrad, Ptot, BOD och Ntot.xlsx`

 The first daset is a rework of `Reningsgrad, Ptot, BOD och Ntot.xlsx`.
 And the last dataset was created by calculating the cost of the analyzed areas.
-This file needs to be changed if new areas a chosen.
+(The last file needs to be changed if new areas a chosen)

 ## Repository Structure